Lindsey Vonn to enter World Cup ski races next weekend in Switzerland in her comeback at age 40

 She's won five of her 82 World Cup races on the course at St. Moritz.
 There will be super-G competitions next Saturday and Sunday.

 Vonn earned enough points to be eligible to compete on the World Cup circuit through a series of lower-level competitions last weekend in Copper Mountain, Colorado.
-She’s been testing out the course at Beaver Creek as a forerunner in training runs this week.
-She's not going to take the course Friday, but will again in a forerunning capacity ahead of the downhill on Saturday and the super-G on Sunday.
+She’s been testing out the Birds of Prey course at Beaver Creek as a forerunner in training runs this week.
+She didn't take the hill Friday, but will again in a forerunning capacity ahead of the downhill on Saturday and the super-G on Sunday.

+“She’s living her best life," said Street, who's doing commentary work at the Birds of Prey races this weekend for NBC.
+“She’s earned every second of it.”

 When Vonn left the tour, she had 82 World Cup wins — the record for a woman at the time and within reach of the all-time Alpine mark of 86 held by Swedish standout Ingemar Stenmark.
 The women’s record held by Vonn was eclipsed in January 2023 by Mikaela Shiffrin, whose 99 wins are more than any Alpine ski racer in the history of the sport.